zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 primarily aimed at users of the binary installer.

-It is assumed that readers of this document are already familiar Firebird 2.0.
-If you are evaluating Fb 2.1 as part of a migration from Fb 1.5 you are advised to review the Fb 2.0 documentation to understand the changes made between 1.5 and 2.0.
+It is assumed that readers of this document are already familiar with Firebird 2.0.
+If you are evaluating Firebird 2.1 as part of a migration from Fb 1.5 you are advised to review the Fb 2.0 documentation to understand the changes made between 1.5 and 2.0.

 Contents